 Who is Maria?

 Violinist and composer Maria Kaneko Millar has performed as a soloist throughout Canada, N. Ireland, China, Japan, Mexico and the US; The Canadian, British and American Broadcasting Corporations as well as The WB’s One World Jam, CBS Sunday Morning and CBS The Early Show have aired her work.
 170 performances as the Solo Dancing Fiddler in Riverdance On Broadway and the North American and Asian Tours of Riverdance: The Show featured Maria’s improvised solos and simultaneous dance.
 She also performed in Radio City Music Hall’s One World Jam and premiered her creation for dancing violinist on CBC’s nationally-televised The Great Canadian Music Dream.
-Maria’s compositions have sold as sheet music in over 30 countries.
+Maria’s compositions have sold as sheet music in 40 countries.
 In 2019, her solo violin creation Sakura – licensed by the Associated Board of the Royal Schools of Music – had a first-run printing of 12,400 copies sold in 93 countries.
 Maria also lives to improvise: her arrangements and aural transcriptions of Asian, Celtic, Gypsy, Klezmer, Tango, Turkish, blues, jazz, pop, rock and classical music have laid the foundation for fearless ad-libbing in any setting.
 Maria holds accelerated BM/MM’s in Violin Performance from The Juilliard School.